manni-p/singlepoint/readme.md

 * Username: mandip_purewal@hotmail.co.uk and Password: password1
 * Run: php artisan db:seed --class=UsersTableSeeder and php artisan db:seed --class=ApiListSeeder
 * API List Seeder will add the API list to the database
+* Run: php artisan passport:install - This command will create the encryption keys needed to generate secure access tokens.
+In addition, the command will create "personal access" and "password grant" clients which will be used to generate access tokens.

 ## How it works